mik-jozef/chalk/spec-notes.md

-documentation generator (like javadoc) hooks in compiler that can run unit tests or do whathever, like npm scripts? mathematical proofs about invariants in the program? eg. assert param 'x' is a square number front call optimization? middle call optimization? no way to acquire locks sequentially?
+documentation generator (like javadoc) hooks in compiler that can run unit tests or do whathever, like npm scripts? mathematical proofs about invariants in the program? eg. assert param 'x' is a square number front call optimization? middle call optimization? is that possible? no way to acquire locks sequentially?
-I want the chalk spec to mandate tail call elimination or equivalent in certain situations.
-However, I do not want to mandate any specific implementation of chalk (eg. no mention of call stack as an actual stack in memory), the spec should be entirely about observable behaviours.
-How should I mandate that?
+I want the chalk spec to dictate tail call elimination or equivalent in certain situations.
+However, I do not want to dictate any specific implementation of chalk (eg. no mention of call stack as an actual stack in memory), the spec should be entirely about observable behaviours.
+How should I do that?
-  Maybe requiring certain bounds on memory consumption? type-safe unions use value types instead of rvalue refs const correctness reflection of call stack
+  Maybe requiring certain bounds on memory consumption? type-safe unions use value types instead of rvalue refs const correctness reflection of call stack?
-array: no remove(), because its unclear whether all the elements after it should be moved or just the last one.
+array: no `remove()`, because its unclear whether all the elements after it should be moved or just the last one.
 Solutions
   - shift(Int index = 0, Int length); // also unshift
   - arr[index] = arr.pop();